A practical framework for analyzing high-dimensional QKD setups

-We note that our choice of observables $\hat{W}_1$ and $\hat{W}_2$ leads to different dual variables appearing exclusively in orthogonal subspaces of $M_{\ell}$, which simplifies the eigenvalue problem significantly.
-Our choice of observables used for this demonstration aims for high key rate rather than fastest possible evaluation, since some of the eigenvalues cannot be calculated analytically directly.
-Therefore, we split off those subspaces where analytic solutions are known and apply numerical methods to determine the largest eigenvalue of the remaining part each of the matrices $M_{\ell}$ rather than using eigenvalue bounds that introduce looseness.
-Then, we optimise the objective function numerically, emphasizing that we do not rely on finding the minimum exactly, as every found minimum upper-bounds the guessing probability by construction.
-In what follows we assume an isotropic noise model, $\rho = v \ketbra{\Psi_{1}} + \frac{(1-v)}{d^2} \mathbbm{1}_{d^2}$, although we want to emphasize that this is only for demonstration purposes and our method does not rely on any particular noise model.
-We showcase our method for the high-dimensional QKD protocol discussed in Ref. \cite{BKPH_2023} (see also Appendix \ref{APDX:ApplHDP}).
+We note that our choice of observables leads to the dual variable $T$ appearing exclusively in orthogonal subspaces of $M_{\ell}$, which can be used to simplify the eigenvalue problem significantly and allows for quick evaluation using our semi-analytic approach.
+Therefore, we split off those subspaces where analytic solutions are known and apply numerical methods to solve a reduced problem for the remaining part of the matrices $M_{\ell}$ rather than using eigenvalue bounds that introduce looseness.
+When solving the optimization, we note that we do not rely on finding the minimum exactly, as every found minimum upper bounds the guessing probability by construction.
+In what follows, we assume an isotropic noise model, $\rho = v \ketbra{\Psi_{1}} + \frac{(1-v)}{d^2} \mathbbm{1}_{d^2}$, although we want to emphasize that this is only for demonstration purposes and we do not rely on any particular noise model.

-In Figure \ref{fig:Figure1}, we compare our method for two operator choices (see Appendix \ref{APDX:OperatorChoices} for details) denoted by $\text{KH}1$ (solid blue) and $\text{KH}2$ (solid red) with secure key rates obtained by Ref. \cite{Doda_2021} (black dotted) and Ref. \cite{Sheridan_2010} (black dashed).
-While $\text{KH}1$ outperforms both in terms of maximal tolerable noise resistance (minimal tolerable visibility $v$), $\text{KH}2$ performs comparably to the results by Doda et. al. for high visibilities.
-This demonstrates the flexibility of or approach which allows choosing the operator based on the present noise level.

-Next, we made a general operator Ansatz by choosing a parametrized exponential witness $\hat{W}_1$ (see Appendix~\ref{APDX:OperatorChoices}) $q_z=e^{-c(z-s)}$, denoted $\text{KHexp}$, providing a two-parameter family of possible duals independent of system dimension.
-This already transcends the capabilities of SDP-based methods via opening up very high dimensions, concurrent with developments in experimental photonics \cite{Martin_2017,Ponce_2022}.
-In Figure \ref{fig:Figure2}, we see that increasing dimension, with equal parameters $c$ and $s$, already improves key rates across the entire range of visibilities and, moreover, increases noise resistance even without further subspace postselection, a feature not observed for Ref.~\cite{Sheridan_2010} for limited measurement setups.
-When combining this Ansatz with the idea of subspace postselection QKD~\cite{Doda_2021}, we see that we can just as well harness the inherent noise resistance and dramatically decrease the visibility necessary for a positive key rate, while consistently outperforming the original subspace protocol.

-All of this was achieved without extensive optimization of the witness choice, structure, and parameters $p$ and $q_z$.
-Further improvement is possible with more in-depth optimization, facilitated by our flexible method that accommodates a wide range of arbitrary observables and observable combinations.
-As this is not the main goal of this paper, maximizing key rates through witness optimization is left for future analysis of practical setups.